Tanquetazo: Putsch

 Early in the morning of the following day, Lieutenant Colonel Roberto Souper, who had just learned that he would be relieved of his command for his part in the conspiracy, led a column of sixteen armored vehicles, including six M41 tanks, M3 half-tracks, plus 80 soldiers from the 2nd Armored Regiment in Santiago.
 The rebel column rapidly traveled to downtown Santiago from its base in Santa Rosa Avenue and encircled the presidential palace, La Moneda, and the building housing the Ministry of Defense, just across the Plaza de la Libertad.
-At two minutes before 9:00 AM, the tanks opened fire on these buildings.
+Two minutes before 9:00 AM, the tanks opened fire on these buildings.

 At the Ministry, a tank made its way to the main entrance, climbed the steps into the building, and started firing on offices.
 Sergeant Rafael Veillena, of the Army's Second Division, was killed when he looked out a ninth-floor window.
 The firing of machine guns and tanks panicked workers in the area, who at that hour were making their way to their jobs downtown.
 A woman working at the State Bank near the Ministry was killed, as well as a couple who were caught in cross-fire.
 At least 16 people were wounded, four seriously.
 A group of foreign journalists covering the reforms carried out by Allende's government was caught in the middle of the insurrection.
 While filming the events outside La Moneda, Argentine cameraman Leonardo Henrichsen and his colleague Jan Sandquist were fired at by corporal Héctor Hernán Bustamante Gómez and several soldiers.
 Henrichsen was fatally shot by a soldier, who was never identified.
 Before collapsing in the arms of Sandquist, Henrichsen recorded the military foot patrol firing at him.
-The footage was recovered by Sandquist and showed on the Argentine television on 24 July.
+The footage was recovered by Sandquist and shown on Argentine television on 24 July.

 General Mario Sepúlveda Squella immediately called General Guillermo Pickering, commander of the military institutes, requesting loyal troops to suppress the rebellion.
 After securing these troops, he called Army Commander-in-chief General Carlos Prats with a plan to neutralize Souper's forces.
 General Prats approved it immediately, and a few minutes later General Sepúlveda Squella started to position his own troops.

 Earlier that morning, Salvador Allende spoke to the people of Chile from the presidential residence at Tomas Moro in Santiago.
 In a 9:30 AM radio address, the president announced his unequivocal decision to defend the constitutional government against an attempted coup d'état.
 He called upon the workers of Santiago to occupy the factories "and be ready in case it is necessary to fight alongside the soldiers of Chile."